emmajanedrews/base-template/_posts/2017-05-31-short-sales-are-making-a-comeback.md

 For short sales, we market the home as usual and do everything we can as Realtors to sell for top market value.
 We take that offer to the lender and ask them to approve the short sale.
 Typically, the only reasons a lender will allow this is that they know the homeowner can't make the payments. **Since they probably don't want to own the home and go through the foreclosure process, they'll cut to the chase and agree to a short sale.**

 If they approve it, you go through the closing process like any other real estate transaction and the outstanding debt gets wiped out.
-Fees like a commission, closing costs, and escrow fees all come out of the proceeds of the sale and the lender takes what's left.
+The commission, closing costs, and escrow fees all come out of the proceeds of the sale and the lender takes what's left.
 The homeowner doesn't pay anything, but they almost never get anything either.

 It hurts the homeowner's credit, but a short sale candidate's credit is already hurt.